wp-plugins/collapsing-categories/readme.txt

 Try disabling, then re-enabling the plugin

+= There seems to be a newline between the collapsing/expanding symbol and the category name.
+How do I fix this? =

+If your theme has some css that says something like

+#sidebar li a {display:block}

+that is the problem.
+You probably want to add a float:left to the .sym class

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories